VERISURF

 Share

+A snowy monastery in the mountains - an image of a solitary monk walking across the snow toward a row of simple stone houses.
 A solitary Carmelite monk walks toward the hermitage — a group of simple dwellings at a Wyoming monastery where monks are using CNC machining to cut and carve Gothic structures.
 Source: The Monks of the Most Blessed Virgin Mary of Mount Carmel.

 Here is a story about how an unusual article came to be.
 If you’ve ever wondered how and why the writers for Modern Machine Shop choose the stories we publish — specifically atypical stories such as this month’s cover feature — read on.

-When Hard Work is the Point
+Hard Work is the Point

 “I’m just curious, how did you find me?”

 Brother Isidore sounded surprised to have received a call from a trade media editor, especially one who was blathering on in a voicemail about CNC machining and stone carvings and a potential article for Modern Machine Shop.
-I explained that his phone number was buried somewhere within the monastery’s website, on a page dedicated to the ongoing construction project.
+I explained that I had found his phone number buried somewhere within the monastery’s website, on a page dedicated to the ongoing construction project.
 It simply felt like a good place to start, I said.

-We scheduled the interview a couple of weeks later.
-It would have to take place over the phone since, unfortunately, I would not be allowed to visit the monastery to see the work or conduct the interviews in-person.
-The monastery is cloistered — secluded and specifically off limits to anyone except men seeking to devote themselves to a monastic life in pursuit of their faith.
-The complex is situated on 2,500 acres in a nestled valley of the Rocky Mountains, now home to 26 monks.
-Since I wouldn’t be able to shoot my own photos and videos, he told me could provide high-resolution images and video clips of the machining work and finished parts.
-And man oh man, did he deliver.
+We scheduled the interview for a couple of weeks later.
+Unfortunately for me, it would have to take place over the phone as I would not be allowed to visit the complex.
+The Carmelite monastery is cloistered — secluded and specifically off limits to anyone except men seeking to devote themselves to a monastic life in pursuit of their faith.
+Not the news I was hoping for.

 You do not have to be part of any organized religion to appreciate devotion.
 Nor beauty, nor compassion.
 Any emotionally functional human can recognize and appreciate these qualities.
-And when Brother Isidore said that the monks’ central apostolate — their chief calling as monks — is to pray for the world, I believed him.
+But when Brother Isidore said that the monks’ central apostolate — their chief calling as monks — is to pray for the world, I believed him.

 “What we’re doing here — if something is really hard to do,” he said, “that’s worth something, isn’t it?
 Suffering is worth something.
 And we try to use all of that.
 It shows a lot more love than something that’s easy, right?”